What are some actions that companies can take to reinforce your environmentally conscious purchasing program?

-With “green” sourcing becoming ever more important in today’s corporate landscape, let’s take a look at some actions companies can take to purchase environmentally focused, low cost quality products.
+Environmentally focused or Green sourcing should continue to be a primary focus during todays distractions caused by COVID-19.
+Let’s take a look at some actions companies can continue with in order to purchase environmentally focused, low cost quality products.

 Create a Business Rule that includes Green – Express to potential vendors what you expect from your suppliers.
 Industry groups have rules of conduct that stipulate behaviors in terms of emissions and handling waste.
-Make reference to those or create your own, but be clear that it is more than a suggestion; that it is the way you want to do business and expect them to follow suit.
+Make reference to those and or create your own, but be clear that it is more than a suggestion; that it is the way you want to continue todo business regardless of other distractions, and that you expect them to follow suit.

-Award Companies that are doing things correctly – Keeping tabs on your suppliers and encouraging them to achieve certifications that support your CSR initiatives will show them you’re committed to being green.
+Award Companies that are doing things correctly – Keeping tabs on your suppliers and encouraging them to achieve new certifications that support your CSR initiatives will show them you’re committed to being environmentally conscious or Green .
 Having these certifications required as part of how you review bids and award business will show them that it is beneficial for them to be similarly focused.

 There will always be examples of companies whose reputation has been tarnished by some supplier.
-Proactive Management of your suppliers in support of your goals is a way to mitigate your risk.
-This can also show promote your company’s promise to reducing the environmental effect or carbon footprint of your business.
+Proactive management of your suppliers in support of your goals is a way to mitigate your risk.
+This can also promote your company’s promise to reducing the environmental effect or carbon footprint of your business by honoring those suppliers that honor you and your customers.

 We look forward to and appreciate your comments.